magneticio/vamp2setup/README.md

   name: vamp-tutorial
 ````

-The new Virtual Cluster will be shown in the corresponding panel on the UI.
+Shortly after creating the namespace you will receive a notification from Lamia stating that a new Virtual Cluster has been found.
+You can then click on List Virtual Cluster and see it as shown below.

 ![](images/screen1.png)